 Enriching Professional Development through Blended Learning

-Description: State staff responsible for developing and delivering professional development are invited to join this multi-session, online peer group to explore the use of blended learning models (in-person and online delivery methods) and build their skills and confidence in the use of blended learning techniques for enhancing professional development.
-The CLG will employ a learn-and-do model and include five sessions.
-Participants will engage in discussion using online tools that will help support expanded use of blended learning models in professional development delivery and teaching practices at the program level.
+Description: State staff responsible for developing and delivering professional development joined this multi-session, online peer group to explore the use of blended learning models (in-person and online delivery methods) and build their skills and confidence in the use of blended learning techniques for enhancing professional development.
+The CLG employed a learn-and-do model and include five sessions.
+Participants engaged in discussion using online tools that will help support expanded use of blended learning models in professional development delivery and teaching practices at the program level.
 Participants from the same states are encouraged to join as teams.
-The CLG will help develop the skills and confidence of state professional developers in the use of blended learning tools to help states meet WIOA Title II requirements for providing technology-rich quality adult learning opportunities.
+The CLG helped develop the skills and confidence of state professional developers in the use of blended learning tools to help states meet WIOA Title II requirements for providing technology-rich quality adult learning opportunities.

 Developing and Supporting Instructional Leaders